compasjs/compas/docs/features/test-and-bench-runner.md

 There are two ways to run tests:

 - `compas test` runs all tests in files where the name ends with `.test.js`
-- `compas ./path/to/file.test.js` runs a single test file, provided that the file calls `mainTestFn(import.meta)`.
+- `compas run ./path/to/file.test.js` runs a single test file, if the file calls `mainTestFn(import.meta)`.

 Whe running all tests, Compas will automatically utilize [worker threads](https://nodejs.org/api/worker_threads.html) to do some parallel